scitran/client/Scitran-class.md

 There are two principal classes in the client toolbox.
 The **scitran** class and the **toolboxes** class.
-The scitran class, described here, is designed to interact with the contents of the Flywheel database.
+The scitran class, described here, facilitates interactions with the contents of the Flywheel database.
 The toolboxes class, designed to support reproducible computation with Flywheel data, is described [in a separate page](Toolboxes).

 This page describes scitran methods, and we plan to update this information regularly.